-Muge knew of the work of Bridget Stratford, co-founder and manager of N.E.S.T., and contacted her to discuss the project with her and how her learners could be involved.
+Müge, the lead ENACT researcher from UNEW, knew of the work of Bridget Stratford, cofounder and manager of N.E.S.T., and contacted her to discuss the project with her and how her learners could be involved.
 Bridget invited her into the Saturday language classes.
-Muge talked to the learners after their English lessons, about their linguistic and cultural requirements and needs as migrants in the UK.
+Müge talked to the learners after their English lessons, about their linguistic and cultural requirements and needs as migrants in the UK.
 This helped to inform the report for the Output 1 user requirements for the web app and co-production workshops.
 She then visited N.E.S.T. to discuss the project plans with their learners.
 On the back of this, volunteers from both Action Foundation and N.E.S.T. were invited to the launch meeting of ENACT.